ConQode/ConQ_Unity_2018_Editor/README.md

 ## Create Prefab From Selection:
 A script that creates prefabs from all selected objects in the hierarchy.
 Make sure the objects are unpacked and the target folder is selected in the project window.
 [CreatePrefabFromSelection](https://github.com/ConQode/ConQ_Unity_2018_Editor/blob/main/Assets/Editor/CreatePrefabFromSelection.cs)

-## ScaleChildren:
+## Scale Children Of Selected:
 A script to scale up the first generation of children of an selected object, by the factor 9.
-[ScaleChildren](https://github.com/ConQode/ConQ_Unity_2018_Editor/blob/main/Assets/Editor/ScaleChildren.cs)
+[ScaleChildrenOfSelected](https://github.com/ConQode/ConQ_Unity_2018_Editor/blob/main/Assets/Editor/ScaleChildren.cs)